SukkoPera/WheelOfJoy/README.md

 This means that the board works exactly like the one from Solder but the selection value is not restricted to those having exactly one zero.
 All values will select the corresponding port, software compatible with Solder adapter will select ports 7, 6 and 4 as 4, 5 and 6 respectively (Solder's numbering counts joystick 3 as the one available on [SID cards](https://github.com/SukkoPera/ReSeed)).

-The multiplexers used on the board are analog, so the adapter is bidirectional and the ports can also be independently used as 5-bit output ports.
+The multiplexers used on the board are analog, so the adapter is bidirectional and the ports can also be independently used as 5-bit output ports, which might open interesting possibilities...

 ## Compatibility
 Any Atari-compliant joystick or joypad should work with this board, including Sega MegaDrive/Genesis controllers, as **pin 5 is connected to +5V**.